taunoe/javascript-essential-training-2832077/README.md

 **TypeScript** , a _strongly typed_ variant of JavaScript that adds static typing to solve this problem.
 TypeScript is then compiled into JavaScript before being run in the browser.

+- If you need to access items by index, you should probably be using an **array**

+- If you need to access items by key, you should probably be using an **Object**

+- If you need to access items by value, you should probably be using a **Map**

+- **Set** is specifically for when you need to store a collection of unique items and then perform operations on that collection.

 QuerySelector [05_02](05_02/)

 ### Instructor